codefresh-io/docs.codefresh.io/_posts/2022-09-15-september-classic.md

 ---
-title: "September 2022 - Classic"
+title: "Pipelines Changelog: September 2022"
-description: "Changelog and Release Notes For Classic"
+description: "Changelog and Release Notes for Pipelines"
 ---

 ## Features and enhancements